MatthewGerber/raspberry-py/README.md

 # RPI

-This package provides a high-level, event-driven interface for GPIO circuits running on the Raspberry Pi.
+# Overview
+This package provides three related capabilities.
+First, it provides a high-level, event-driven interface for GPIO circuits running on the Raspberry Pi.
+Sensors, motors, LEDs -- everything is covered.
+Second, this package auto-generates a REST API that exposes GPIO circuits for remote interaction.
+Want to control your GPIO motor from your phone?
+This is how to do it.
+Third, this package auto-generates HTML/JavaScript snippets (based on [Material Design for Bootstrap](https://mdbootstrap.com)) the GPIO circuits.
+These snippets can be embedded in web applications for remote interaction via the REST API.
+These three capabilities are described in more detail below.

+## Python Interface for GPIO Circuits
 Whereas the lower-level [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) package deals with GPIO input/output pins and high/low values, the RPI package deals with LEDs that are on or off, button switches that are pressed or not, and so on.
 These abstractions, in combination with an event-driven framework, allow the developer to express the intended circuit behavior more naturally compared with lower-level interfaces.
 For example, a blinking LED program is written as follows:
 ```python
 import time